tc39/test262/rfcs/async-helpers.md

 Including `asyncHelpers.js` in the frontmatter defines a function `asyncTest` in the global namespace.

 - _testFunc_: a function, representing the test body, that takes no arguments and returns a promise.
-- Returns: a promise that always resolves to `undefined`.
+- Returns: a promise that always fulfills with `undefined`.

 Including `asyncHelpers.js` in the frontmatter defines a new `asyncTest` property on the global object.

 The `asyncTest` function awaits the result of _testFunc_.
-If _testFunc_'s promise resolves, the value it resolves to is discarded, and `$DONE` is called with no argument.
+If _testFunc_'s promise is fulfilled, the fulfillment value is discarded, and `$DONE` is called with no argument.
 If _testFunc_'s promise rejects, `$DONE` is called with the rejection value as its argument.

-When the promise returned by `asyncTest` has resolved, then the test body has finished executing, the test has either passed or failed, and `$DONE` has been called exactly once with the appropriate argument.
+When the promise returned by `asyncTest` is fulfilled, then the test body has finished executing, the test has either passed or failed, and `$DONE` has been called exactly once with the appropriate argument.

 Before `asyncTest` does anything, it checks whether there is a `$DONE` property on the global object.
 If there isn't, it throws an exception synchronously.